 I’m a stickler for making sure you look as stylish as possible while out on the bike, and in an ideal world, your sunglasses should always match your kit.
-That said, having a drawer full of sunglasses isn’t for everyone, so if you’re just going for one pair then standard black or white frames look good with pretty much everything.
+That said, having a drawer full of sunglasses isn’t for everyone, so if you’re just going for one pair then standard noir or white frames look good with pretty much everything.

 There was a period through last year when old-style glasses were really in back fashion, like the Oakley Heritage Edition for example.
 But that period was pretty short lived.
-More recently, I’ve noticed that multi-colour camo or paint spatter frames are popular, likely because there are number of different colours in the design, and so they go with a wide variety of kit styles.
-Personally I’m a huge fan of these more ‘out there’ multi-coloured styles – and they compliment the type of designs we like to work to at Le Col, including our Anti-camo and Battleship jerseys.
+More recently, I’ve noticed that multi-coloris camo or paint spatter frames are popular, likely because there are number of different colours in the design, and so they go with a wide variety of kit styles.
+Personally I’m a huge fan of these more ‘out there’ multi-coloured styles – and they compliment the type of designs we like to work to at Le Col, including our Anti-camo and Battleship maillots.

 What type of lenses should you go for in cycling sunglasses?

 Just as with the frame colours, there’s a lot of choice when it comes to lenses too.
 Before deciding on what lenses to go for, it’s a good idea to have a think about where you might actually be wearing your glasses.